dyedgreen/cqlite/README.md

 An embedded graph database implemented in Rust.
 This is currently a pre-release.
 It has not been extensively tested with 'real-world work-loads', and the file-format and API are not yet stabilized.

+The longer term goal is to create an in-process graph database with a stable on-disk format and support for a wide range of programming languages.

 ```rust
 use gqlite::Graph;